kernitus/BukkitOldCombatMechanics/README.md

 - Projectile randomness

 ## Plugin Compatibility
 Most plugins will work fine with OCM.
-Some had to be explicitly supported.
-These include:
+Some are explicitly supported, including:
 - Placeholder API (see [wiki](https://github.com/kernitus/BukkitOldCombatMechanics/wiki/PlaceholderAPI) for details)

 ## Contributions